jacobxperez/rams/CONTRIBUTING.md

 * Identify the minimum amount of [components](https://github.com/jacobxperez/essentials/tree/master/css/less/core/components) that can satisfy most designs.
 * Must be easy to maintain, modify, adapt, customize and change with minimum effort.
 * Must be easy to update without effecting [custom](https://github.com/jacobxperez/essentials/blob/master/css/custom.less) code or [variables](https://github.com/jacobxperez/essentials/blob/master/css/variables.less).
-* Must prevent the designer from fighting the framework.
+* Must be unobtrusive to prevent the designer from fighting the framework.
 * Must follow the 80/20 principle, which indicates that 80 percent of the effects comes from 20 percent of the [variables](https://github.com/jacobxperez/essentials/blob/master/css/variables.less).

 ### Design Considerations